Artem9999999999999999999999/AbScan/README.md

 ## Installation instructions

 Download the zip archive.

-To start, use src/AbScan.py
+To start, from /src, run the command:  **chmod +x AbScan**

+Enjoy

 ## Repository structure
 data/ - folder with source data